umbraco/UmbracoDocs/Tutorials/Creating-and-distributing-a-package/index.md

 - Set that to the current version
 - Optionally archive the previous one

-However, while working this way is definitely possible, and will work for everyone it is pretty time consuming and requires you to do a lot of things in different places.
+However, whilst working this way is definitely possible, and will work for everyone it is pretty time consuming and requires you to do a lot of things in different places.
 So let's make it a bit easier!

 Instead of going to the Backoffice and creating or updating your package from the package section each time, you can use the UmbPack tool to make smaller changes.